 1AMedical University of Vienna, CeMSIIS - Section for Clinical Biometrics, Prognosis research group; Spitalgasse 23, 1090 Vienna, Austria

-2... please complete ....
+2Biostatistical Sciences and Pharmacometrics, Novartis Pharma AG, Basel, Switzerland

 3... please complete ....

 Background: In the age of personalized medicine, prediction models are becoming increasingly popular for risk stratification and informed treatment decisions.
 Accessibility of large routine data collections and observational cohorts facilitates the validation of existing prediction models and the development of new ones.